mongodb/mongo-rust-driver/src/test/spec/json/retryable-reads/README.rst

 Introduction
 ============

-The YAML and JSON files in this directory tree are platform-independent tests that drivers can use to prove their conformance to the Retryable Reads spec.
+The YAML and JSON files in the ``legacy`` and ``unified`` sub-directories are platform-independent tests that drivers can use to prove their conformance to the Retryable Reads spec.
+Tests in the ``unified`` directory are written using the `Unified Test Format <../../unified-test-format/unified-test-format.rst>`_.
+Tests in the ``legacy`` directory are written using the format described below.

 Prose tests, which are not easily expressed in YAML, are also presented in this file.
 Those tests will need to be manually implemented by each driver.